KarlHajal/Raymarcher/README.md

 <br/><br/>

-We added the ability of adding smooth intersections, unions, or subtractions of any two primitives in JSON format directly as shown in the following example:
+We added the ability to add smooth intersections, unions, or subtractions of any two primitives in JSON format directly as shown in the following example:

 ```json
 unions: [